 Representative Elijah Eugene Cummings, was an American politician and civil rights advocate who served in the United States House of Representatives for Maryland’s 7th congressional district

 Senator William Morgan Cassidy, (top ) is an American physician and politician serving as the senior United States Senator from Louisiana, a seat he has held since 2015.
 A member of the Republican Party, he served in the Louisiana State Senate from 2006 to 2009 and in the U.S. House of Representatives from 2009 to 2015

 Senator Murphy D-CT, (left) is an American lawyer, author, and politician serving as the junior United States senator from Connecticut since 2013.
 A member of the Democratic Party, he previously served in the United States House of Representatives, representing Connecticut’s 5th congressional district.

 Senator Andrew Lamar Alexander Jr, (right) is a retired American lawyer and politician who served as a United States Senator from Tennessee from 2003 to 2021

-Dr. Roger A. Mitchell, Jr, was the Chief Medical Examiner for the Government of the District of Columbia, Washington, DC, he was appointed in 2014.
-He is a graduate of Howard University, Washington DC, and UMDNJ-New Jersey Medical School, Newark, NJ.
-He has a B.S.
+Dr. Roger A. Mitchell, Jr, former Washington, DC Chief Medical Examiner for the Government of the District of Columbia.
+Mr Mitchell is a graduate of Howard University, Washington DC, and UMDNJ-New Jersey Medical School, Newark, NJ.